simpeter/apd/README.md

 from a **data center operator's** perspective.
 You provide the cloud to users and developers.
 Make them happy---the world counts on you!

-The project is subdivided into five labs.
+The project is subdivided into four labs.
 For each lab _N_, you can find its associated documentation in `docs/labN.md`.
 Happy learning!